Objectives & History

 - PhD students in the middle of their project

 THE SAMPE EUROPE STUDENTS GRANT provides recipient with travel expenses, board and lodging as well as participation fee for the International SAMPE Europe Conference.

 Schliekelmann Award: Best student selected to participate in University Student Symposium during CAMX Conference and Exhibition, USA.
 Second student selected to participate to the SAMPE University Leadership Experience during the SAMPE North America Conference and Exhibition.

 Students Seminar Archive

-The next European Students Seminar will take place November 2022.
+The next European Students Seminar will take place September 2024 in Belfast Northern Ireland.
 The Seminar as such is on invitation only.
-Posters of the presentations given by participants of the Students Seminar are shown at the Sampe Europe Conference.
+Posters of the presentations given by participants of the Students Seminar are shown at the SAMPE Europe Belfast 24 Conference.
 Students who like to attend this conference are more than welcome.
 See this page for the upcoming conference.